SHIFT DISTANCE AND MUSICAL INTERVAL

-Ascending scale shifts on one string provide a very good example of the absolutely fundamental importance of our shifting skills on the lower finger.
+Ascending scale shifts on one string provide a very good example of the absolutely fundamental importance of our same-finger shifting skills on the lower finger.
 Even though the finger choreography goes from a higher finger to a lower finger, the shifts are basically just same-finger shifts on the lower finger (most commonly the first finger).
-Therefore a prerequisite for good fluent secure scales on one string is the optimal functioning of these arpeggio-interval shifts on and to the first finger.
+Therefore a prerequisite for good fluent secure scales on one string is the optimal functioning of these arpeggio-interval same-finger shifts on the first finger.

 SHIFTING EXERCISES IN DOUBLE-STOPS FOR DEVELOPING EXTRA STRENGTH?